 30165.10—Accounting for Gains and Deficiencies

-Agencies must compute gains or deficiencies on a monthly basis by applying gains to offset deficiencies to determine the amount of net gain or net deficiency.
-Agencies maintain account 20_6763, “Gains and Deficiencies on Exchange Transactions,” to record gains and deficiencies of Accountable Officers and to determine the amount of net gain or net deficiency for each accounting month.
+Federal entities must compute gains or deficiencies on a monthly basis by applying gains to offset deficiencies to determine the amount of net gain or net deficiency.
+Federal entities maintain account 20_6763, “Gains and Deficiencies on Exchange Transactions,” to record gains and deficiencies of Accountable Officers and to determine the amount of net gain or net deficiency for each accounting month.

 30165.20—Bad Check Transactions

-When a bad check is provided to an Agency and results in the return of the instrument to the payor, the Agency must report the amount of the instrument promptly as a deficiency to the disbursing officer.
+When a bad check is provided to a federal entity and results in the return of the instrument to the payor, the federal entity must report the amount of the instrument promptly as a deficiency to the disbursing officer.
 The Accountable Officer or authorized agent should immediately try to recover the equivalent amount of U.S. Government funds paid out on the instrument.
 If the Accountable Officer is successful, he/she should arrange to remit the amount recovered to the disbursing officer to offset the deficiency previously reported.
-If all efforts to recover the funds have been exhausted and are not successful, agencies may charge the deficiency to account 20_6763.
+If all efforts to recover the funds have been exhausted and are not successful, federal entities may charge the deficiency to account 20_6763.
 The charge to the deficiency account must be recorded as a “reclass” in the CARS CTA module.

 30165.30—Mutilated Foreign Currency